La Mesa-Spring Valley Boosts Arts Program and Opportunities For Students

 Tordahl stresses that learning that occurs in the arts translates and enhances learning across all subjects.
 “All of the art forms connect directly with the emotional centers in our brain so they can help ground a student within the academic world.”
 Keeping students engaged in one subject can translate to others.

 Case in point, Tordahl tells of a kindergarten student who had just completed their first week at school: the teacher said that the student had trouble focusing and participating every day and didn’t want to be in the classroom or learn.
-“And then the music teacher came in and it completely changed,” says Tordahl.
-“Suddenly the student was engaged in the lesson – singing, and apparently with a wonderful voice!
+“And then the music teacher came in, and it completely changed,” says Tordahl.
+“Suddenly, the student was engaged in the lesson – singing, and apparently with a wonderful voice!

 “I visited for the second class, which was the art class,” he recalls.
 “And when I walked in, I didn’t notice any student who may have been a challenge because this child was engaged in the art lesson.
 And the teacher was astounded at the change just those few minutes in the very first art lesson brought in that student.”